 People like to model good behavior.
 Therefore, when you are mindful, those around you start becoming mindful.
 Eventually, your entire workplace would become more pleasant just because you are radiating mindfulness through your interactions.

 In summary, mindfulness helps you to stay focused, to produce excellent outcomes, to stay driven, and to become a more compassionate communicator.
 Clearly, these are all things that eliminate stress in your life and others’ lives.
-When stress is gone (or at least, reduced), you are bound not to be burnt out anymore.
+When stress is gone (or at least, reduced), you are bound not to be burned out anymore.
 When you are mindful, you do what you love and you love what you do.
 You find immense joy in your work life.
 After all, you spend a large part of your day working — why not make it more fun and meaningful?

 The author, Ayman Mukerji Househam is a former Wall Street executive, longtime meditator and yogi, clinical social worker and researcher of mindfulness physiology.
 Her TEDx talk on mindfulness and gut microbes is available at https://www.youtube.com/watch?v=NEjHOuN5YOs&t=9s]